metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-FileSystemWatcherBag (to be accessed only via \`FileSystemWatcher.Bag\`) is a snapshot of \`FileSystemWatcher\` state.
-It is auto-updated whenever \`FileSystemWatcher\` creations and method calls resolve or its event subscribers (if any) are invoked.
-Changes to any non-read-only properties (ie. non-function-valued fields) must be explicitly propagated to the VSC side via the \`ApplyChanges\` method.
+FileSystemWatcherState (to be accessed only via `FileSystemWatcher.Cfg`) is a snapshot of `FileSystemWatcher` state.
+It is auto-updated whenever `FileSystemWatcher` creations and method calls resolve or its event subscribers (if any) are invoked.
+Changes to any non-read-only properties (ie. non-function-valued fields) must be explicitly propagated to the VSC side via the `ApplyChanges` method.

-<a name='F-VscAppz-FileSystemWatcherBag-IgnoreChangeEvents'></a>
+<a name='F-VscAppz-FileSystemWatcherState-IgnoreChangeEvents'></a>
 ### IgnoreChangeEvents `constants`

 ##### Summary